 Being able to use an existing theme (free or paid) is great if you want to hit the ground running.
 But they can be a bit of a pain at times if you want to customize the look and feel of your blog.

-In this article, I’ll tell you more about my experience when it comes to customizing a WordPress blog, and why I’ve used Elementor.
+In this article, I’ll tell you more about my experience when it comes to customizing a WordPress blog, and why I’ve used Elementor in the past.

 - Related Article: How To Start And Maintain A Dad Blog